-Meetings with the Systems
+First Engagement Meetings with the Systems

 After our meeting with the OA, we met with each System separately.
 (The order of the meetings was for no other reason than scheduling and availability of the staff necessary to address the topics on the agenda.)
-We met with FIRE on June 7, POLICE on June 15, BERS on June 16, TRS on June 22, and NYCERS on June 28.
+In 2017, we met with FIRE on June 7, POLICE on June 15, BERS on June 16, TRS on June 22, and NYCERS on June 28.
 Each meeting lasted about three hours, and followed the same agenda: